in-toto/attestation/spec/v1/digest_set.md

 ### Guidelines

-It is RECOMMENDED to use at least `sha256` for compatibility between producers and consumers, unless a different hash algorithm is more conventional (e.g. `gitCommit` for git).
+It is RECOMMENDED to use at least `sha256` for compatibility between producers and consumers, unless a different hash algorithm is more conventional (e.g.
+`gitCommit` for git).

 Consumers MUST only accept algorithms that they consider secure and MUST ignore unrecognized or unaccepted algorithms.
 For example, most applications SHOULD NOT accept "md5" because it lacks collision resistance.

 Two DigestSets SHOULD be considered matching if ANY acceptable field matches.

 New algorithms MUST document how the value is encoded, e.g. URL-safe base64, lowercase hex, etc...

+### Use cases for non-cryptographic, immutable, digests

+Sometimes users have a need to refer to something by some other immutable identifier.
+Either because the content can't be hashed traditionally, because it's impractical to hash traditionally, or because they interact with the content through an interface that doesn't expose them to the entirety of the content.

+In these situations users may wish to use other identifiers in a DigestSet.
+Those users should be careful to understand the trust that they're placing in the identifier to be sure that it meets their needs.

+One concrete example of where a non-cryptographic hash can be useful is when referring to Virtual Machine images.
+Often these images are very large (impractical to run a cryptographic hash over) and users often interact with them via APIs that the platform provides that don't involve the user having complete custody of the content.
+Platforms like AWS and GCP provide 'ids' for users to use when referring to these images.
+A user may say something like "create an instance with image 123".
+In that case the user doesn't actually have the bits that correspond to 'image 123' so they cannot digest it themselves.
+And by the time the image has started it can be difficult, if not impossible, to digest the original content that was used to boot the instance.

+These IDs can often be treated as immutable and may be perfectly suited to users threat profiles.
+Allowing DigestSets to use these types of identifiers allows providers to make statements about the content of these VM images using the identifiers their users have ready access to.

+In addition, using an ID like this does not preclude including a cryptographic hash in the DigestSet as well.
+If possible including both may provide the most flexibility for the user's various use cases.

 ## Examples